Hybrid discrete-continuous compilation of trapped-ion quantum circuits with deep reinforcement learning: Circuit compilation

 \subsubsection{Reinforcement learning-based compilation}

 In the following, we discuss the implementation of RL-based compilation.
 In this system, the agent acts on the environment, which represents a quantum circuit, by choosing a gate from, e.g., the gate set of Section \ref{sec:gateset} and placing it on the circuit.
 As an observation, the agent receives information about the environment internal state.
 This can vary depending on the task to be solved: in Ref.~\cite{Moro2021}, e.g., the input is a single-qubit unitary and the task is to construct a pre-trained optimal compiler that constructs any unitary with minimal average number of actions.
 In Refs.~\cite{Preti2020, Bukov2018}, the agent receives an encoded representation of the quantum circuit in terms of gates and qubits.
 The circuit-based input has the advantage of scaling linearly with the number of qubits for $n$-qubit entangling gates and its sequential structure makes it suitable for recurrent or autoregressive policies \cite{yao2021reinforcement, Sivak2022}.

 The perceptual input of the PS-LSTM agent is given by the current gate on the circuit.
 The action of the PS-LSTM agent is placing one further gate on the circuit.
-A representation of the interaction between the agent and the quantum circuit environment is given in Fig.~\ref{fig:rl_ion_diag}.
-At each time step, the agent can place one or more gates on the circuit.
-Then the circuit is mapped to the corresponding unitary function, which depends on parameters $\boldsymbol{\alpha}$.
-The gradient-based optimizer, i.e., the L-BFGS-B algorithm \cite{Liu1989}, is given the task of finding the optimal set of parameters to maximize the fidelity between the current circuit and a target unitary process.
+A representation of the interaction between the agent and the quantum circuit environment is given in Fig.~\ref{fig:rl_ion_diag}: at each time step, the agent -- Fig.~\ref{fig:rl_ion_diag} (a) -- can place one or more gates on the circuit.
+Then the circuit -- Fig.~\ref{fig:rl_ion_diag} (b) -- is mapped to the corresponding unitary function, which depends on parameters $\boldsymbol{\alpha}$.
+The gradient-based optimizer -- Fig.~\ref{fig:rl_ion_diag} (d) --, i.e., the L-BFGS-B algorithm \cite{Liu1989}, is given the task of finding the optimal set of parameters to maximize the fidelity -- Fig.~\ref{fig:rl_ion_diag} (c) -- between the current circuit and a target unitary process.
 The reward function and the percept for the next interaction step are constructed based on the result of the optimization.
 The algorithm is shown in Algorithm~\ref{alg:ps_comp} for the standard PS method and can be easily generalized to a framework with deep networks \cite{Jerbi2021, Preti2020}.

 Furthermore, one may design different types of RL environments based on the way the agent places gates on the circuit.
 We develop here two different approaches for two different types of RL environments: In the first environment, we just mimic the structure of layer-based compilation, in which we keep the entangling gates fixed and then let the agent vary the rotations between them.
 This assumes that the RL interaction is defined by the number of gates placed between each entangling layer and the total amount of entangling layers considered.
 This architecture has the advantage of restricting the search space of the RL agent, but it allows for less exploration of the cost function landscape.